 This course is designed to provide all high school history teachers with fresh directions in American history and pedagogical methods centered on the use of primary sources.
-The morning session consists of a graduate-level seminar dealing with recent scholarship on and contemporary accounts of historical events.
-The afternoon session is a practicum that centers on teaching techniques.
+The morning sessions consist of a graduate-level seminar dealing with recent scholarship on contemporary accounts of historical events.
+The afternoon practicum centers on teaching techniques.
 A significant portion of the summer institute will be dedicated towards looking at the new curricular framework, themes, learning objectives, historical skills, and exam style of the reconstructed AP US history class.
 Topics include: integrating primary sources and their analysis into daily assignments, preparing students for the document-based question, structuring the syllabus around select historical themes, and improving students’ skills in research and writing.

 Stephen Kantrowitz, Ph.D.Dr.
 Kantrowitz is Professor of History at the University of Wisconsin-Madison.
 He is recipient of the Chancellor's Award for Distinguished Teaching and is a Distinguished Lecturer by the Organization of American Historians.
 He has authored or edited three scholarly books, including Ben Tillman and the Reconstruction of White Supremacy and More Than Freedom: Fighting for Black Citizenship in a White Republic, 1829-1889. email@example.com

 Patrick Coffey Mr. Coffey is an AP U.S. History teacher at Brookfield East High School.
 He was selected as the Mensa Education and Research Foundation's Distinguished Teacher of the Year in 2011. firstname.lastname@example.org